-Cesare Prandelli's side are on the verge of the finals next summer after they held on to a single-goal lead against Brian Kerr's plucky hosts on Friday evening
+Cesare Prandelli's side is on the verge of the finals next summer after it held on to a single-goal lead against Brian Kerr's plucky hosts

 Antonio Cassano's 11th-minute goal proved enough for Cesare Prandelli's side to take another great leap towards the finals in Poland and Ukraine next summer, but it was far from plain sailing for the 1968 champions, with Suni Olsen hitting the post as the Italians held on.